2018–19 Working Group: Personalization Algorithms and Bias in Social Media

-Obermann Center Working Groups provide space, structure, and discretionary funding for groups of faculty and advanced graduate students with a shared intellectual interest.
+Obermann Center Working Groups provide space, structure, and discretionary funding for groups led by faculty that may include advanced graduate students, staff members, and community members with a shared intellectual interest.
 Groups have used this opportunity to explore new work and to share their own research, to organize a symposium, and to develop grant proposals.

 This program allows participants from across the campus and beyond to explore complex issues at a moment when cross-disciplinary collaboration is crucial to address shifting domains of knowledge and a rapidly changing world.